LukeA4591/WineWise/README.md

 # WineWise APP Overview
-Winewise is a kiosk-based offline app designed to simplify wine discovery and reviewing.
-It allowes its users to browse and filter wines that are provided by a winery or liqour store.
+WineWise is a kiosk-based offline app designed to simplify wine discovery and reviewing.
+It allows its users to browse and filter wines that are provided by a winery or liquor store.
 The kiosk owners are able to manage user's reviews and import their own wines in the form of CSV files.
-WineWise is powered by Java and JavaFX, and it uses a local SQLite databse for offline functionality.
+WineWise is powered by Java and JavaFX, and it uses a local SQLite database for offline functionality.

 ## Key Features
 For Kiosk Admins: